priyavarshini-mediwave/BirthdayGift/README.md

 ## Gradient

-linear gradient() is used to give gradient background.
+linear gradient() is used to give gradient background and fade effect.